saduhub/Backlog-Boss/README.md

 ## Summary

 This application allows users to keep a digital catalogue of their gaming journey.
-The motivation behind building this projects was to create a webiste that allowed users to not only keep a backlog but to also connect with others sharing the same gaming interests.
-By creating this application, we demonstrated proficiency in collaboration with others as well as in working with React, Vite, MongoDB, GraphQL, Apollo Server, and JWT .
+The motivation behind building this project was to create a website that allowed users to not only keep a backlog but to also connect with others sharing the same gaming interests.
+By creating this application, we demonstrated proficiency in collaboration with others as well as in working with React, Vite, MongoDB, GraphQL, Apollo Server, and JWT in a MERN stack application. s
 ## Visit the site

 Click on the following image to visit the deployed site: